 What is a Copier Lease?

 A lease works the same way as all other leases.
 Like a car lease, office lease and house lease.
 You are bound to pay a monthly fee for an agreed period of time for the copier machine that you want to own.
-Breaking down the copier cost into small monthly payments instead of paying the whole amount upfront, is what made this payment option popular among consumers.
+Breaking down the copier cost into small monthly payments instead of paying the whole amount upfront made this payment option popular among consumers.
 However, there are various types of agreements that you can choose to be on and it’s very necessary to be aware of the many options that you have before finally deciding the right payment option for you.

 Here are the three most popular types of agreements when deciding to own a printer or a copier.